 Pour the milk into a glass cup.

 Give the cocktail shaker a quick rinse with cold water and let’s make the matcha.

-For the longest time, I would make matcha traditionally, with a bamboo whisk and a matcha bowl but I was making thing harder for myself.
+For the longest time, I would make matcha traditionally with a bamboo whisk and a matcha bowl, but I was making things harder for myself.

 It’s actually easier to shake it than to whisk it when using cold water.